Updated as of June 2026: This guide reflects current AI voice copyright, disclosure, and platform-policy considerations for creators and businesses.

 The Vacker v.
-ElevenLabs lawsuit in 2025 sent shockwaves through the creator economy when voice actors claimed the platform cloned their voices without consent.
+ElevenLabs case, settled in 2025, showed how exposed creators and businesses can be when cloned voices are used without consent.
 The settlement demonstrated just how exposed creators and businesses are when using AI voices without properly understanding AI voice copyright, licensing agreements, and right of publicity protections.
-If you’re using AI voices for videos, podcasts, or dubbing projects, you genuinely need to understand the legal framework before hitting publish—ignorance won’t protect you when lawyers come calling.
+If you’re using AI voices for videos, podcasts, or AI video dubbing projects, you genuinely need to understand the legal framework before hitting publish—ignorance won’t protect you when lawyers come calling.

 AI-generated voices exist at a complicated intersection of copyright laws, right of publicity statutes, and platform policies that are all still evolving.
 The U.S. Copyright Office has ruled that purely AI-generated content lacks copyright protection due to missing human authorship.
-Meanwhile, platforms like YouTube and Spotify enforce increasingly strict policies on AI voice use, and courts are establishing precedents through cases like GEMA v.
-OpenAI and Authors Guild v.
+Meanwhile, platforms now focus heavily on consent, impersonation, and disclosure.
+YouTube requires disclosure for realistic altered or synthetic content, Spotify removes unauthorized voice impersonation, and TikTok requires labels for realistic AI-generated media.
 OpenAI that will shape this industry for years to come.
 This guide explains the current legal landscape for artificial intelligence voices, platform policies, licensing structures, and compliance requirements for commercial use—so you know what you can legally do whether you’re dubbing videos into multiple languages or creating content for monetization.

 Can You Copyright a Voice or AI-Generated Voice?